lelegard/cryptobench/README.md

 only, output only or no carry at all.

-This time, we try to evaluate the mean time of an instruction inside a given
+This time, we try to evaluate the mean time of an instruction inside a given sequence.
+We start with a sequence of NOP to have a reference.
+Then we test multiple combinations of instructions.
+Most sequences are 8 instructions long and are repeated a large number of times.
-sequence:

-1. We start with a long sequence of NOP to have a reference.
-2. MUL instructions.
-3. Interspersed MUL and UMULH (issue from the previous section).
-4. Interspersed MUL ADCS UMULH ADCS (from the new instruction pattern).
-5. Same sequence with ADD instead of ADCS.
+In each 8-instruction sequence, the output registers of the instructions are all distinct to avoid execution dependencies.
+The input registers are the same in all instructions.

-6. Full long sequence from OpenSSL, with many MUL ADCS UMULH ADCS.
+At the end, we test a full long sequence from OpenSSL, with many MUL ADCS UMULH ADCS.
 There are also some ADC and ADDS.
-7. Same sequence with ADD instead of ADCS, ADC, ADDS.
+Finally, we test the same sequence with ADD instead of ADCS, ADC, ADDS.

-In cases number 2, 3, 4, 5, the output registers of the instructions are all distinct to avoid execution dependencies.
-The input registers are the same in all instructions.
-In cases number 6 and 7, the register allocation from OpenSSL code was not modified.

 See the [test source code](issues/mult_arm.S) for the details.